nwg/racket-wiki/SoC-Ideas-2016.md

 * Difficulty: how hard is the project, beginner, intermediate, expert
 * Possible mentor: each projects needs at least one possible mentor.
 * Other: any other notes.
 Use this space to outline project details, if any.

----

-Follow the template below:
-### Project template name ###
-* Summary: provide a one or two sentence summary of the project.
-* Benefits: provide a few reasons why this project would be useful.
-* Requirements: any required experience or knowledge.
-* Difficulty: how hard is the project, beginner, intermediate, expert
-* Possible mentor: each projects needs at least one possible mentor.
-* Other: any other notes.
-Use this space to outline project details, if any.